adamglasser/finch_poc/server/README.md

 # Server

 This is a basic Node.js server setup using Express.
-It is configured to handle CORS and manage cookies, but due to security vulnerabilities with cookies it is only suitable for both development environments.

 ## Prerequisites